Named Among the Best Plastic Surgeons in Boston

 Breast reduction is most commonly performed as an outpatient surgery under general anesthetic.
 There is a multitude of techniques for breast reduction which can be distinguished by the scar pattern on the skin, as well as the blood supply to the nipple.
 Most breast reductions will necessitate a lollipop or anchor / inverted T scar.
 Most commonly, the inverted-T or anchor breast reduction is used for women who need significant tissue removed, correction of significant sagging, and skin tightening.

 During the procedure, skin is removed from the inferior breast and around the areola to help create a narrower, better contour of the breast.
 The areola are usually reduced in size and relocated more superiorly while maintaining their connection to the breast tissue beneath.
 The anatomy of your breasts, chest wall and the amount of breast tissue will determine the best technique.
 It is often beneficial to use liposuction to contour excess fat deposits laterally and in the armpit area.
 Long-acting local anesthetic is instilled for post-operative comfort, and the incisions are closed with dissolving sutures.
 We rarely use drains.
-Patients are placed in a soft surgical bra and typically go home that same day feeling good.
+Our Boston breast reduction patients are placed in a soft surgical bra and typically go home that same day feeling good.

 Dr. Taylor and Dr. Sullivan care about your recovery and want to ensure you have the most effective rehabilitation.
 They will talk to you about when you can expect to return to work depending on the specifics of what you do on a regular basis.
-On average, patients take two weeks off from work, with some returning sooner, and some later.
+On average, breast reduction patients take two weeks off from work, with some returning sooner, and some later.

 You may shower the day of or the day after surgery.
 It will be normal to feel fatigued and not have the same amount of energy that you are used to.
 You can expect some tightness in your breasts and soreness for a few days.
 We often infuse the tissues with a long-acting numbing medicine (Exparel™) and pain medication will be prescribed for your comfort.
 We encourage a non-narcotic regimen, with narcotics reserved for breakthrough pain.
 More than half of our patients do not require narcotics postoperatively.